 Vitalik Buterin has written a great article: Analyzing Token Sale Models that will allow you to understand some of the ways that organizations are experimenting with offerings at the moment.
 It also outlines the inspiration for developing best practices in the space.
 As a companion piece to Vitalik’s article, I encourage you to read Vlad Zamfir’s A Safe Token Sale Mechanism.

-Hopefully this basic introduction to how to do an ICO will send you off in the right directions.
+Hopefully, this basic introduction to how to do an ICO will send you off in the right direction.

 If you are looking for more in depth information you can read part 2 and 3 of this series: